 Anathoth’s work began in 2004 when Cedar Grove community member and farmer, Scnobia Taylor, generously leased five acres of her land as a hope-filled response to the murder of a local and beloved store owner named Bill King.
 Envisioning that the land could become a permanent community gathering place, just as Bill King had been creating at his store, Scnobia offered to lease those five acres long-term, at no cost, to Cedar Grove United Methodist Church.
 In response to her gift, church members organized a listening group and decided to use the Taylor’s land as a community garden.
-Over the years, Anathoth has become its own nonprofit and grew to include a satellite farm site, but the original gift of the garden land, and its vision, are at the heart of our work.
+Over the years, Anathoth has become its own nonprofit.

 We take our name, Anathoth, from a Biblical passage where the prophet Jeremiah summons the Israelites to “plant gardens” and “seek the peace of the city” in response to violence (Jeremiah 29).

-- Fostering community by facilitating workdays, potlucks, worship services, and celebrations.
+- Fostering community by facilitating workdays, workshops, potlucks, worship services, and celebrations.

 - Being a safe and inclusive space that acknowledges and addresses systems of harm and oppression that are relevant and present in our community.

 - Restoring and maintaining justice where it is needed.

 - By being the change we wish to see in the rural south.

 Our top priority is the wellbeing of our neighbors and at the heart of our work is the mission to share food and space with our community.